kroa38/RaspLogger/README.md

        key_mgmt=WPA-PSK
     }
 ```
-How to setup SSH
+Setup SSH
 create an empty file named "ssh" into the "boot" partition

-I recommand to read this blog for the first install on the Raspberry Pi Zero :
+I recommand to read this good blog for the first install on the Raspberry Pi Zero :
 https://medium.com/@aallan/setting-up-a-headless-raspberry-pi-zero-3ded0b83f274